zoyarasool/Real-Time-American-Sign-Language-Recognition/README.md

 Source: Public ASL digit datasets (Kaggle):
 Contains labeled hand sign images for digits 0–9

-Note: Full datasets are not included in this repository due to size constraints.C
+Note: Full datasets are not included in this repository due to size constraints.

 ## How to Run the Project
 - Install Dependencies